top of page

 Stay home in bad weather, even if you need beer.

-Whether you’re stuck in a blackout or hunkered down in a high-rise, emergency preparedness in Ontario is your ultimate lifeline when Mother Nature, or something else, throws a curveball.
-I’ve pulled the most practical advice from official guides and distilled it into this easy read so you can level up your readiness without wading through government PDFs.
+When you find yourself stuck in a blackout or hunkered down in a high-rise, emergency preparedness in Ontario is your ultimate lifeline.
+Mother Nature can throw curveballs, and it's crucial to be ready.
+I've pulled practical advice from official guides and distilled it into this easy read.
+You can level up your readiness without wading through government PDFs.

-This guide will help you build a rugged 72-hour emergency kit checklist and prioritize winter storm safety in Canada, ensuring you can survive on your own for at least three days.
-Whether you are assembling a power outage kit for Ontario or preparing for the next big freeze, the goal is to keep you calm and ready when the lights go out.
+This guide will help you build a rugged 72-hour emergency kit checklist and prioritize winter storm safety in Canada.
+The goal is to ensure you can survive on your own for at least three days.
+Whether you are assembling a power outage kit for Ontario or preparing for the next big freeze, staying calm and ready when the lights go out is key.

 1. The 72-Hour Emergency Kit – Your Lifeline

-Ontario says you should be able to survive on your own for at least 3 days.
+Ontario recommends that you should be able to survive on your own for at least three days.
 Keep a kit at home, in the car, and at work.

 • 4 litres of water per person per day